-Pursuant to CEQA, the City provided a 20-day public review and comment period that began on Tuesday, December 17, 2013, and ended on Monday, January 6, 2014.
-A copy of the draft Initial Study and Negative Declaration, along with a copy of the 2013-2021 Housing Element, was provided for public review at the San Fernando City Hall Community Development Department, Las Palmas Park, Recreation Park, the Los Angeles County Public Library, and online at www.sfcity.org/housingelement.
+Pursuant to CEQA, the City has provided a 20-day public review and comment period that began on Tuesday, December 17, 2013, and ends on Monday, January 6, 2014.
+A copy of the draft Initial Study and Negative Declaration, along with a copy of the 2013-2021 Housing Element, is provided for public review at the San Fernando City Hall Community Development Department, Las Palmas Park, Recreation Park, the Los Angeles County Public Library, and online at www.sfcity.org/housingelement.
+As of the date of this report, the City has not received any written comments on the draft environmental document.
+Any comments received after the publication of the report will be provided to the Commission for review and read into the record.